OUR LADY OF GUADALUPE

 In summary, the image signified Mary bringing her Son Christ to the New World through one of their own!

-As Father Miguel Sanchez noted in 1648, one cannot help but identify Our Lady of Guadalupe with the Woman of the Apocalypse, recorded in Revelation 12:
+As Father Miguel Sanchez noted in 1648, one cannot help but identify Our Lady of Guadalupe with the Woman of the Apocalypse, recorded in the Bible18 in Revelation 12:

 "A great sign appeared in the sky,